blairjdaniel/blairjdaniel/README.md

 - Recommender Engines (like Netflix)
 - AI-Assistants

-## 👯 Looking to Collaborate On
-- Research Papers

 ## 🚀 Seeking Opportunities
 - I'm currently looking for work in Machine Learning and Data Science.